REAL WORLD KIDS OT

 - feel like they need the “respite” while being away from their child during OT sessions

-- whose child benefits from the setting, structure and equipment of a clinic or can’t “focus” on therapy at home
+- whose child benefits from the setting, structure and equipment of a clinic or can’t “focus” during therapy at home